 In short diabetics can live long and completely normal lives if they follow the rules.
 One of them is that they enjoy their greens daily, raw or lightly cooked and thoroughly chewed.

 Sulforaphane for diabetics really can make a meaningful change in your life.

 Broccoli, kale and radishes with their piquant, slightly bitter flavour are the queens of the castle.
 Brussels-sprouts too, but they need a colder climate than ours; like you get in Belgium.

-Don't buy them as an expensive supplement; think rather about how to grow broccoli and enjoy the vegetable fresh from your garden.
-The forest bathing whilst picking your supper, the exercise as you prepare the ground and the sulforaphane will keep you out of the clutches of doctors of many ilks selling their snake oil.
+Don't buy them as an expensive supplement; think rather about how to grow broccoli and enjoy many greens fresh from your garden.
+The forest bathing whilst picking your supper, the exercise as you prepare the ground, and the sulforaphane will keep you out of the clutches of doctors of many ilks selling their snake-oil.

 Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, your family and friends, and Mother Earth for future generations.
 We promise not to spam you with daily emails promoting various products.
 You may get an occasional nudge to buy one of my books!